rpt23-sdc-horror/service-inventory-module/README.md

 ## Seed Database

-- Open package.json and modify "seed-postgres" & "create-postgres-database" scripts : Replace TO_DO with postgres username
+- Open package.json and modify "seed-postgres" & "create-postgres-database" scripts: Replace TO_DO with postgres username
 - npm run create-postgres-database
 - npm run generate-data
 - Locate seed.sql in postgres_seeder & modify TO_DO filepath